Aakash Gandhi: Online collaborations

 Aakash has collaborated with numerous singers and musicians, featuring them in his music videos on 88 Keys To Euphoria.
 His most popular collaborations have been with vocalist Jonita Gandhi and flutist Sahil Khan, creating music that has since become popular.
-Aakash also featured singer Sanam Puri and guitarist Samar Puri, along with Jonita on his “Tum Hi Ho (Acoustic Cover) in May 2013.
-The popularity of the song caught the attention of music producer Clinton Cerejo, who roped in Sanam and Jonita for a duet in an episode of MTV's Coke Studios.
+He has also featured singer Sanam Puri and guitarist Samar Puri, along with Jonita on his “Tum Hi Ho (Acoustic Cover) in May 2013.
+The popularity of the song caught the attention of music producer Clinton Cerejo, who invited in Sanam and Jonita for a duet in an episode of MTV's Coke Studios.

 Sony Music collaboration

 In May 2014, Aakash collaborated on a song with Sony Music to promote the worldwide release of Michael Jackson's 2014 album – Escape.
-Aakash also appeared in the music video released by Sony Music India.
+He also appeared in the music video released by Sony Music India.

 Original composer

 Aakash has plans to begin releasing his original compositions through his YouTube channel.

 Music and film critic

 From 2003 to 2009, Aakash served as Senior Writer and Managing Editor for the Bollywood web portal.
 He writes reviews of films and their soundtracks.
 In 2009 and 2010 he began freelancing as a writer for AVS TV Network.
-Aakash later credits his time as a music reviewer as a major factor for his interest and appreciation for music composition.
+He later credited his time as a music reviewer as a major factor for his interest and appreciation for music composition.